Priyanka-koraganji/meet-project/README.md

 The goal of this project is to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

 What technology did I use and why:
-For the frontend of my femmovies application I chose React
+For the frontend of my application I chose React.

-Type of application: I need a library helping me build the UI of my app.
-React is suited best for the view side of the mvc approach and its virtual DOM ensures faster rendering of views
+Type of application:
+I need a library helping me build the UI of my app.
+React is suited best for the view side of the mvc approach and its virtual DOM ensures faster rendering of views.

+Scope:
-Scope: The component-based nature of React allows me to increase the scope of my web application with little to no performance issues or concerns about entropy.
+The component-based nature of React allows me to increase the scope of my web application with little to no performance issues or concerns about entropy.

 Popularity: React is in high demand at the moment.
 This can be seen in job ad, the stars on GitHub (187k) as well as the contributions to stack overflow.
 This support in the developer community ensures that Il will eventually find solutions when troubleshooting.

 Mobile version: with its associated ecosystem of tools, React is also a good springboard for my next project, where I want to use React Native for a mobile application.
 So getting familiar with React first is valuable.

 I created the application using the Create React App boilerplate, enabling the pwa template to transfer the app into a PWA in the development process: